RunestoneInteractive/thinkcspy/_sources/MoreAboutIteration/ThewhileStatement.rst

-.. note:: The names of the variables have been chosen to help readability.

 More formally, here is the flow of execution for a ``while`` statement:

 #.
 Evaluate the condition, yielding ``False`` or ``True``.